 Course Overview:

-This three-day course will provide foundational level knowledge on cloud concepts; core Azure services; security, privacy, compliance, and trust; and Azure pricing and support.
+This two-day course will provide foundational level knowledge on cloud concepts; core Azure services; security, privacy, compliance, and trust; and Azure pricing and support.

 NOTE: This course provides an Azure pass and time for you to participate in hands-on labs.
 The content for this course aligns to AZ-900 exam objective domain